redux-saga/redux-saga/docs/advanced/Concurrency.md

 ## Common Concurrency Patterns

-In the basics section, we saw how to use the helpers functions `takeEvery` and `takeLatest` in order to manage Concurrency between Effects.
+In the basics section, we saw how to use the helper functions `takeEvery` and `takeLatest` in order to manage Concurrency between Effects.

 In this section we'll see how those helpers are implemented using the low level Effects